-I went back and re-created this modern planter, in part because I hand’t accounted for drainage, but this concrete planter now has a drainage hole.
+Update 2019: I went back and re-created this modern planter, in part because I hadn’t accounted for drainage, but this concrete planter now has a drainage hole.

 I also found another white concrete mix.
 This one is more cost-effective than the Buddy Rhodes and just as white.

 I’m not sure it is durable, but it’s durable enough for this purpose.
 The new white concrete mix is listed in the materials.

 Since I love succulents and can’t help getting more when I’m at a nursery, so you’ll be finding lots of planter tutorials on this website as time goes on.